 Cups can remain in place or they can be moved in a massage-like fashion to break up fascia and alleviate muscle tension.

-Cupping often creates circular bruising that may last anywhere from a day or two to over a week.
+Cupping often creates circular marks (‘sha’) that may last anywhere from a day or two to over a week.
 This is expected and shouldn’t cause any concern.
-The color of the bruising and how long it lasts can help give clues about your clinical picture.
+The color of the marks and how long they last can help give clues about your clinical picture.

 Cupping feels good, is very soothing, and can have dramatic impact with pain and muscle tension.
-You may have seen pictures or videos of celebrities or Olympic athletes showing off their cupping bruises.
+You may have seen pictures or videos of celebrities or Olympic athletes showing off their cupping marks.

 By utilizing a combination of EOs, you can strengthen the therapeutic effect, as well as minimize potential side effects.

 Just like herbs, some oils are more compatible with others, and some can cancel out another’s effect.
 And just like herbs, some EOs are better suited for certain conditions than others.